 If we take a look at the origin of this historical site, we come to know that the construction of Shigar Fort took place during the rule of the Amacha Dynasty of Shigar.
 It was ordered by Raja Hasan Ali Khan.
 The palace on the rock reflects the glorious past of the historic city of Shigar.

-Scenic Lakes in Skardu
+Scenic Lakes and Waterfalls in Skardu

 Skardu is home to a few extremely beautiful lakes in the region.
 The upper and lower Kachura Lakes are the most prominent ones among them all.
 Other than the Kachura Lakes, there are also other lakes known as Satpara Lake and the Blind Lake (Sheosar).
 We’ll now learn more about these incredible fresh-water lakes in the area.